2014 Annual Science Report

 Undergraduate Research Associates in Astrobiology (URAA)

-2013 featured the Tenth URAA offering (Undergraduate Research Associates in Astrobiology), a ten-week residential research program at the Goddard Center for Astrobiology (GCA) (http://astrobiology.gsfc.nasa.gov/education.html).
+In 2014, the Goddard Center for Astrobiology (GCA) hosted the tenth session of our summer program for talented science students (Undergraduate Research Associates in Astrobiology), a ten-week residential research program tenured at Goddard Space Flight Center and the University of Maryland, College Park (http://astrobiology.gsfc.nasa.gov/education.html).
 Competition was very keen, with an oversubscription ratio of 3.0.
-Students applied from over 19 colleges and universities in the United States, and 6 Associates from 6 institutions were selected.
-Each Associate carried out a defined research project working directly with a GCA scientist at Goddard Space Flight Center or the University of Maryland.
+Students applied from over 15 Colleges and Universities in the United States, and 2 Interns from 2 institutions were selected.
+Each Intern carried out a defined research project working directly with a GCA scientist at Goddard Space Flight Center or the University of Maryland.
 As a group, the Associates met with a different GCA scientist each week, learning about his/her respective area of research, visiting diverse laboratories and gaining a broader view of astrobiology as a whole.
 At summer’s end, each Associate reported his/her research in a power point presentation projected nation-wide to member Teams in NASA’s Astrobiology Institute, as part of the NAI Forum for Astrobiology Research (FAR) Series.

 PROJECT MEMBERS:Michael Mumma